30 Days Amnesty

 Pit bull attack victim, Tyah Norris.

 UPDATE 01/03/11: The family of Tyah Norris has released recovery photos of Tyah four months after she was mauled by three pit bulls.
 Tyah endured hundreds of stitches, multiple surgeries and spent nearly three weeks at C.S.
 Mott Children’s Hospital following the incident.
 Her visits to the hospital since have shifted from weekly to monthly.
-Like most pit bull scalp attack victims, Tyah underwent skin grafting and wil… [Read full blog post]
+Like most pit bull scalp attack victims, Tyah underwent skin grafting and will u… [Read full blog post]

 Breaks Dog's Back